Food Program

 Photo of volunteer in rubber gloves and cloth mask putting cans of food in boxes at food pantry.

-Check the volunteer schedule to sign up or call Laura at 518-374-2683 ext.
+Check the volunteer schedule to sign up or call Cali at 518-374-2683 ext.
 103 or send an email to [email protected] to help us in the pantry.